AnimalinAshell/YelpCamp/README.md

 # YelpCamp
 YelpCamp code along using HTML, CSS, Node.js, Express, MongoDB.
-Learned how to Authenticate, and Deploy Apps
+Learning how to Authenticate, and Deploy Apps